openscope/openscope/documentation/airport-guides/eggw.md

 ### Airspace
 All of the airspace controlled by "London Control" is listed in the eAIP for the United Kingdom.
-[This diagram](http://www.nats-uk.ead-it.com/public/index.php%3Foption=com_content&task=blogcategory&id=4&Itemid=11.html) from NATS may be useful to you so that you can understand the divisions within the London TMA.
+Chart ENR 6.2.1.11 [from the NATS page](http://www.nats-uk.ead-it.com/public/index.php%3Foption=com_content&task=blogcategory&id=4&Itemid=11.html) from NATS may be useful to you so that you can understand the divisions within the London TMA.

+In OpenScope, only the North London Terminal Control Zone is available to control, considering the size of the London TMA.
+File 'TC North 2016_09.pdf' from within [this zip file from VATSIM UK](https://vatsim.uk/download/info/?downloadID=00200) may be of use to visualise TC North.

 ### Standard Operating Procedures
 ##### Continuous Descent Approaches